 Day 8: Yosemite Climbing Museum / Fresno / Depart

 After breakfast, a transfer is provided to the Fresno airport to connect with departing flights.
 En route, we stop at the Yosemite Climbing Museum in Mariposa to learn about some of the valley's pioneering climbers and first ascents of its storied granite walls.
 Opened in 2019, the museum pays homage to the bold and visionary athletes who have made their way up the vertical heights of Yosemite's famous faces, showcasing classic climbing images and highlighting innovative gear from past to present.
-Learn about rock scalers from Royal Robbins, who was one of the first to free-climb (without ropes) in Yosemite in the 1950s, to Alex Honnold, who made the first free solo of El Cap in 2017, in just under 4 hours.
+Learn about rock scalers from Yvon Chouinard and Royal Robbins, the pioneers of clean climbing (without pitons, which can damage rock) to Alex Honnold, who made the first free solo of El Cap in 2017 in just under 4 hours.
 Regaled by stories of global daring and achievement, it's time to leave Yosemite in the rearview mirror as we conclude our California adventure at the Fresno airport.